Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The Johnson Family Dispute: A Crown Point Arbitration

-Background: Walter Johnson, a beloved local farmer who passed away in late 2022, left behind a modest estate valued at approximately $450,000, including a family farm, savings, and a small investment portfolio.
+Background: the claimant, a beloved local farmer who passed away in late 2022, left behind a modest estate valued at approximately $450,000, including a family farm, savings, and a small investment portfolio.
 Walter had three children: Mark, Susan, and Emily.
 Though they had agreed informally on how the assets should be divided, tensions arose when Emily, the youngest, claimed the farm should be hers alone—citing her years living and working on the property.

 The Dispute: Mark and Susan each filed for an equal share of the estate, roughly $150,000 each, plus dispute compensation for what they perceived as unfair treatment.
 Emily proposed a buyout, asking for $200,000 to compensate her siblings and retain full ownership of the farm.